 Simultaneously, she organised Future 21, Young Australians in International Affairs' annual conference and joined the Australian Civil Society Coalition of Women Peace and Security while running side projects including the @GenderChat twitter series.
 At the end of 2017, she co-founded Jasiri Australia.

 In early 2018, Ashleigh was named the youngest ever ACT Woman of the Year and was listed on the ACT Honour Roll as well as the IMAD Honour Roll for her activism, advocacy and contributions to the Canberra community.
 With Jasiri Australia, she ran Girls Take Over Parliament with both the ACT and WA State Governments, and was part of the Foundation for Young Australians Young Social Pioneers class of 2018.
 She left Jasiri Australia to pursue other opportunities at the end of the year.

 Ashleigh has been an active member of the Canberra community and was appointed a YWCA Canberra board director in October 2018 and co-Vice President in 2019.
 In 2019, she was part of the Women's March Canberra organising committee, and was a co-host of the Canberra Women's Wave.
 In 2019, she was named on the Australian Financial Review 100 Women of Influence list and in 2020, joined the inaugural Board of It's Not A Compliment.

 Outside of work and volunteering, Ashleigh enjoys travelling and spending time with people.
-Although she has a disability which prevents her active participation in sport, she enjoys walking, hiking and being part of the community.
+She enjoys walking, hiking and being part of the community.
 She is extremely close with her family and friends.